treehouse/installation-guides/_windows/node-windows.md

 * **You should have some familiarity with an application that lets you issue command line instructions.** For example, the Windows Command Prompt, PowerShell, [Cygwin](https://www.cygwin.com/), or the Git shell (which you get when you install [Github for Windows](https://windows.github.com/)).

 ## Installation Overview
-Installing Node.js® and NPM is pretty straightforward using the installer package avaialble from the Node.js web site.
+Installing Node.js® and NPM is pretty straightforward using the installer package available from the Node.js web site.

 ## Installation Steps